A photo of her at 40 – gray hair unevenly cut like a boy with an errant lawnmower. Wrinkles, double-chin.

-Walking around early Thanksgiving morning back then, is something I’ll never forget.
-Unusually solemn for a city daybreak.
+Walking around early Thanksgiving morning back then is something I’ll never forget.
+Unusually solemn for city daybreak.

 Quiet suffocated the apartment complex.
-Stillness was priority.
+The stillness was a priority.
 Not even the bustling subway trains ran on a normal schedule.
-Their odd disappearance generated vacuum-deafness louder than any roaring speed as steel hit steel on elevated tracks.
+Their odd disappearance generated vacuum-deafness louder than any roaring speed of steel meeting steel on elevated tracks.

-The quiet gave me a chance to breathe, gather thoughts and not stress out over how the hell was I to eventually escape from the brick, cement and tar crap hole.
+The quiet gave me a chance to breathe, gather thoughts, and stress out less over how the hell was I to eventually escape from the brick, cement, and tar crap hole.

 Listen, we are all trapped in crap holes at times.
 Thanksgiving gives us a chance to break free.
-The time allow thoughts bigger than ourselves to enter the crowded real estate in our heads.
+The holiday allows for warm thoughts and blessings bigger than ourselves to enter the crowded real estate in our heads.

-It gives us a chance to appreciate those we love, whether they’re here or gone.
-Sometimes, there’s permission for old ghosts to sneak back in, and there’s a sad-excitement to that too.
+We have a chance to appreciate those we love, whether they’re still with us or long gone.
+Sometimes, we give permission for old ghosts to sneak back in, and there’s a sad excitement to that too.

-Like the feeling you get when your clanky, quiet holiday before 8am, re-emerges from the deep of your mind.
+Like the feeling when a clanky, quiet holiday re-emerges from the deep of your mind.
 Or whatever your choppy memory of what Thanksgiving is.
 Or was.

 We try to let it go.
 But we never really let it go.